 Dr Margherita Belgioioso

-- Areas of expertise: contentious political behaviors; terrorism; civil resistance; civil wars; radicalization; quantitative methods; survey experiments; interviews.
+- Areas of expertise: contentious political behaviours; terrorism; civil resistance; civil wars; radicalisation; quantitative methods; survey experiments; interviews.

 - Email: M.Belgioioso@leeds.ac.uk

 - Website: Twitter | ORCID